 In the South, catfish abounds.
 It’s easy to find in any grocery store and is relatively inexpensive.
 If you live somewhere else, you can use any other white fish for this- tilapia, haddock, cod… you name it!

-We had this for dinner last night with a side of green beans (the microwave-in-the-bag kind… which I highly recommend for its convenience AND perfectly steamed taste!), a squeeze of fresh lemon juice, and some homemade tartar sauce on the side (a simple mixture of mayonnaise and relish).
+We had this for dinner last night with a side of green beans (the microwave-in-the-bag kind… which I highly recommend for its convenience AND perfectly steamed taste!), a squeeze of fresh lemon juice, and some homemade tartar sauce on the side.
 Perfection.

 But TODAY, I reheated a piece of leftover catfish, toasted a burger bun, got a crispy piece of green lettuce, slathered on some mayo and relish and had one of the best “fried” fish sandwiches ever for lunch.
 As the old saying goes, if you make a little bit of oven fried catfish, you will eat for a day.
 But if you make enough for leftovers, you will eat fried fish sandwiches all week.